luejerry/html-mangareader/readme.md

 ## Advanced options

-In addition to the in-app options, some advanced options can be configured in the app's `config.ini` file:
+In addition to the in-app options, some advanced options can be configured in the app's `config.ini` file (if it doesn't exist, run the app to generate it):

 - Windows: `C:\Users\<username>\AppData\Local\html-mangareader\config.ini`
 - MacOS: `/Users/<username>/Library/Application Support/html-mangareader/config.ini`